|late February, 2019||[index]|

 If you think there’s any chance you’ll drop your machine while doing any of this, remove the spool pin and spool pin arm and set them aside!
-There’s a reason they’re often missing on these machines.
+There’s a reason they’re often missing on these machines – they break!
 It’ll make the machine easier to handle in any case.

 The first step involves loosening the hand wheel – but don’t try and remove it yet!
 Getting it loose first is a good idea in case it’s tight – it’s a lot easier to loosen it if you’re not worrying about other loose parts swinging around.
 So put your long thin screwdriver through the access hole in the hand wheel and loosen the setscrew.